 Employees should not use County addresses to receive or send personal mail.
 Receiving and sending (unless you drop your mail into a USPS mail drop located on County property) personal mail at County work locations not only creates a cost to the County for processing it, but the mail could be considered a public record and be subject to the Public Records Act.
 See also Public Records.

-- Every new employee must complete Employee Essentials New Hire Orientation.
+- Every new employee must complete OnBoard Broward New Hire Orientation.

 - Every new employee must complete Employment Issues New Hire training within one year from their date of hire.

 - Every employee must complete Employment Issues Refresher training each odd numbered fiscal year.

 - Every employee must complete “SUNsational Service®,” a customer service basic training program that sets the standards for service excellence at all levels of the organization, within one year from their hire date.